 Raydium is one of the premier applications built on the Solana blockchain.
 They’ve leveraged Solana’s fast transaction speeds and cheap fee structures to introduce a robust suite of DeFi products with integrations from Project Serum.

 Along with a user-friendly trading interface, Raydium offers yield farms, liquidity pools, an AcceleRaytor launchpad, and a new NFT launchpad called DropZone.
-Raydium’s governance token is RAY and at the time of writing, it is the 127th largest cryptocurrency by market cap.
+Raydium’s governance token is RAY, and at the time of writing, it is the 127th largest cryptocurrency by market cap.
 Due to its high-quality product offerings and reliability, Raydium has quickly become one of the cornerstones of the Solana ecosystem.

 They allow anyone from around the world to pseudonymously invest in the seed round of a project’s public token offering simply by connecting a non-custodial wallet to a launchpad platform.
-Although these decentralized fundraising options have opened the door for a number of nefarious market participants and rug-pulling token releases to occur, the value of enabling anyone to fulfill the role of an accredited investor and for any project to bootstrap their own fundraising efforts is undeniable.
+Although these decentralized fundraising options have opened the door for several nefarious market participants and rug-pulling token releases to occur, the value of enabling anyone to fulfill the role of an accredited investor and for any project to bootstrap their fundraising efforts is undeniable.
 Rug pulls refer to the deliberately harmful act of developers abandoning a project and running off with the accumulated funds or selling pre-mined token allocations.

 In the case of Raydium’s most recent IDO, Star Atlas, there was an additional token allotment for investors who provided liquidity to Raydium’s Fusion Pools.

 As stated earlier, several projects have exploited the free nature of launchpads and decentralized funding mechanisms.
 Raydium is well aware of that and is implementing a DAO model governed by RAY holders who will have a say in what projects are deemed eligible for the AcceleRaytor, among other areas of control within the platform.